Ginira/Ginira/README.md

 ### <div align="center">Hello👋 I'm Irina, a Frontend Developer 👩‍💻</div>

-👀 I'm interested in web development, running, traveling
+👀 Interested in web development, running and traveling

 📫 How to reach me clo3er@gmail.com